 - (a) Duties.
-The Executive shall serve as the Company's President, Global Corporate, Information & Technology Solutions and shall have such other duties as agreed to by the Executive, the Chief Executive Officer, and the Board of Directors of the Company (the "Board").
+The Executive shall serve as the Company's President, Global Trading and Market Services and shall have such other duties as agreed to by the Executive, the Chief Executive Officer, and the Board of Directors of the Company (the "Board").
 In such position, the Executive shall have such duties and authority as shall be determined from time to time by the Chief Executive Officer and the Board and as shall be consistent with the by-laws of the Company as in effect from time to time.
-During the Term, the Executive shall devote her full time and best efforts to her duties hereunder.
-The Executive shall report directly to the Chief Executive Officer.
-The scope, duties and responsibilities of the role will be evaluated at least annually and increased, as appropriate, based on performance in the role. - (b) Company Code of Ethics.
+During the Term, the Executive shall devote his full time and best efforts to his duties hereunder.
+The Executive shall report directly to the Chief Executive Officer. - (b) Company Code of Ethics.
 The Executive shall comply in all respects with the Company's Code of Ethics and all applicable corporate policies referenced in the Code of Ethics, as may be amended from time to time (the "Code of Ethics").
-The Executive may, in accordance with the Code of Ethics, (i) engage in personal activities involving charitable, community, educational, religious or similar organizations and (ii) manage her personal investments; provided, however, that, in each case, such activities are in all respects consistent with applicable law, the Employee Confidentiality, Non-Solicitation and Invention Assignment Agreement dated as of June 16, 2014 attached as Exhibit A ("Confidentiality Agreement") and Section 9 below. - 3.
-Base Salary.
-During the Term, the Company shall pay the Executive a base salary (the "Base Salary") at an annual rate of not less than \$750,000.
+The Executive may, in accordance with the Code of Ethics, (i) engage in personal activities involving charitable, community, educational, religious or similar organizations and (ii) manage his personal investments; provided, however, that, in each case, such activities are in all respects consistent with applicable law, the Employee Confidentiality, Non-Solicitation and Invention Assignment Agreement dated as of August 5, 2014 attached as Exhibit A ("Confidentiality Agreement") and Section 9 below.

+3. Base Salary.
+During the Term, the Company shall pay the Executive a base salary (the "Base Salary") at an annual rate of not less than \$600,000.
 The Base Salary shall be payable in regular payroll installments in accordance with the Company's payroll practices as in effect from time to time (but no less frequently than monthly).
 The Management Compensation Committee of the Board (the "Compensation Committee") shall review the Base Salary at least annually and may (but shall be under no obligation to) increase (but not decrease) the Base Salary on the basis of such review.